Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 • Avoiding unnecessary antimicrobial overuse

-Research consistently favors restoration and regulation over attempts to forcibly “repair” or “seal” the gut barrier.
+Research consistently favors restoration and regulation over attempts to forcibly repair or seal the gut barrier.
+For readers researching gut lining repair, the more accurate scientific focus is long-term gut barrier regulation, mucus layer support, microbial diversity, and immune-microbiome communication.

 Supporting the Gut Barrier Through the Microbiome